AndyObtiva/glimmer/README.markdown

 Underneath both types, there can be a 3rd menu type called Drop Down.

 Glimmer provides special support for Drop Down menus as it automatically instantiates associated Cascade menu items and wires together with proper parenting, swt styles, and calling setMenu.

+The ampersand symbol indicates the keyboard shortcut key for the menu item (e.g. '&Help' can be triggered on Windows by hitting ALT+H)

 Example [Menu Bar] (you may copy/paste in [`girb`](#girb-glimmer-irb-command)):